 You simply apply the spray or cream 10-20 minutes before sex.
 You may also want to put a condom on top during sex to prevent the spray/cream being absorbed by your partner.

 For more long-lasting results, it’s best to combine this treatment with psychological therapy and some of the behavioural tips and tricks we mentioned above.

 Australian law prevents us from mentioning certain medications until you’ve spoken to a doctor, so our lips are sealed.

-What we can say, though, is there are clinically proven ways to manage both primary and secondary premature ejaculation with medicines, if needed.
+What we can say, though, is there are evidence-based ways to manage both primary and secondary premature ejaculation with medicines, if needed.

 Remember: All medications can have side effects.
 It’s important to understand these and discuss them with the doctor before using any medication.

 This is the bit where we give ourselves a plug, because, well, we think we’re worth it and we’re sure you’ll think the same if you decide to come on board.